Hack23/ISMS-PUBLIC/Secure_Development_Policy.md

 - **⚡ Dynamic Application Security Testing (DAST):** OWASP ZAP scanning in staging environments based on classification levels
 - **🔍 Secret Scanning:** Continuous monitoring for exposed credentials and keys with classification-based remediation SLAs

+#### **🔒 Protection of Test Data**
+- **🚫 Prohibition on Production Data:** The use of personal or sensitive production data in development or test environments is strictly prohibited.
+- **🎭 Data Anonymization & Masking:** Where data structurally similar to production data is required for testing, it MUST be anonymized, pseudonymized, or masked to remove all sensitive elements.
+- **🗑️ Secure Deletion:** Test data MUST be securely deleted from test environments upon completion of testing.
+- **🔐 Access Control:** Access to test environments and data is restricted based on the principle of least privilege.

 ### **🚀 Phase 4: Deployment**
 - **🤖 Automated CI/CD Pipelines:** Security gates preventing vulnerable code promotion with classification-driven thresholds
 - **✅ Manual Approval Gates:** Risk-based approval for production deployments aligned with RTO/RPO requirements